 Which modules did you find useful for your project from our documentation site?
 Any wishes?

-One of the key centrepieces of my concept was the map, and since I was an early adopter I could grant access to Noodl’s work in progress Mapbox module.
-This support and willingness to help was great.
+One of the key centerpieces of my concept was the map, and since I was an early adopter I could grant access to Noodl’s work-in-progress Mapbox module.
+This support and willingness to help were great.
 Though I can see the map being a key feature for many more people, expanding the capabilities for future users would be my wish.

 Do you have any advice for those who are just beginning their Noodling journey?

-Yes, in the beginning I got a little carried away with building fast.
+Yes, I got a little carried away with building fast in the beginning.
 My exploration of nodes expanded quickly, leaving me with a big mess of noodles.
 I ended up remaking the whole app to split each section and separate functions into “components”.
 I wish I knew this earlier since it makes it much easier to navigate and scalable.